tristancabel/tristancabel.github.io/_posts/2016-10-01-deep_learning_leCun.md

 It now requires an optimization step with respect to virtual targets Z. It allows us to add penalties Z, such as sparsity, quantization..

-#Other network
+# Other network

 ## Gating and attention
 Connections are activated depending on context.
 Input of a unit is selected among several by the softmax output of s sub-network (the unit pay attention to a particular location)

-Used for pictures legend,  speech translation
+It's used for pictures legend,  speech translation, ..

 ## Memory-augmented neural nets
 Recurrent networks cannot remember things for very long (the cortex only remember things for 20 seconds), so we need a "hippocampus" (a separate memory module).
 Ex: